Mere-cat/Metadata-Generator-for-Depositar/README.md

 If you'd only like to use the python function to obtain the result metadata, you can simply download the code available in `metadata_generator/code/metadata_generator.py`.

+Before start to run the program, make sure you've install all of the requirements by running `pip install -r requirements.txt`

 Here are a few basic usage examples:
 #### creating a dataset object and initializing it
 ```python